Rytiggy/SciNet/README.md

 then start up the server by running the command: `python manage.py runserver`.

 ## Todos
->Expand to multiple websites, currently working on http://science.sciencemag.org/ <br />
+Expand to multiple websites, currently working on http://science.sciencemag.org/ <br />
->Add website name as a way to tell where each entry is from
+Add website name as a way to tell where each entry is from Refacto frontend